 How To Avoid These Consequences?

-It is very important that you avoid any criminal activity, but it is especially important that you are not involved in any of the specifically listed activities while you are either inside or outside the United States, to avoid the serious immigration consequences of criminal activity.
-This is especially true if your long term goals include Permanent Resident status and/or Citizenship in the United States.
-Listed below are some common sense measures you can take to protect your status and your long term future.
+Of course, the first rule is to avoid any criminal activity, especially activities which have been specifically listed in the INA to avoid the serious immigration consequences of criminal activity.
+This is especially true if your long-term goals include Permanent Resident status and/or Citizenship in the United States.
+Listed below are some common-sense measures you can take to protect your status and your long-term future.

 - Do not drink and drive.
 While this may not be as serious in your home country, it is taken very seriously in the U.S. If you plan to drink alcohol while you are out, arrange to either have a designated driver or to take a taxi.

-- Do not use illegal drugs!
+- Do not use any illegal drugs!
 Being arrested with even a small quantity of marijuana can make you deportable.
+This includes using marijuana or any controlled substance even where it may be legal.

 - Do not lie or misrepresent your actions on immigration applications or to a Department of Homeland Security (DHS) employee.

 - Do not assume that they won’t find out.
-Since September 11, 2001 there is a greater level of cooperation among government agencies.
+Since September 11, 2001 there is a greater level of cooperation among government agencies within the U.S. and among law enforcement and immigration agencies throughout the world.

-- If you are arrested, you do have the right to an attorney and anything that you say can and will be used against you.
+- If you are arrested, you do have the right to an attorney regardless of your immigration status in the U.S. Anything that you say can be used against you.

 - Make sure that you have a criminal attorney who is aware that there may be immigration consequences to any plea bargain or guilty plea and who works with an immigration attorney.

-- Remember, it is your responsibility to know the law and avoid committing crimes.
+- Remember, it is solely YOUR responsibility to know the law and avoid committing crimes.

 The passage of the Antiterrorism and Effective Death Penalty Act (AEDPA) and the Illegal Immigration Reform and Immigrant Responsibility Act (IIRAIRA) in 1996 made the immigration consequences of criminal activity far more extensive and severe than at any time in US history.